joelcancela/S9_SS-CS_Fooderoux/README.md

 # S9_SS/CS_Fooderoux

-Projet combining the Server Side and the Client Side web courses.
+Project combining the Server Side and the Client Side web courses.
 Full-stack web app about listing food and their characteristics (inspired by Open Food Facts).

 ## Built with